EndeNeu/Lambda/README.md

 ### Known issues ###

-To parse a lambda expression from a string the arguments of the bound variable must be wrapped in paenthesys if there's more than one argument:
+To parse a lambda expression from a string the arguments of the bound variable must be wrapped in parentheses if there's more than one argument:

 ```
 #!scala